 - And they'll market it as a feature upgrade, not a return to previous standards

-The scam is complete: they downgrade your specs, wait for you to normalize it, then charge you a premium to get back what you already had.
+The cycle completes: they downgrade your specs, wait for you to normalize it, then charge a premium to get back what you already had.
 And because they soldered the RAM, you have no choice but to buy a new machine if you want better.

 What You Can Do